it-sd-capstone/capstone-project-dungeon-crew/README.md

 Access the project on [GitHub Pages](https://it-sd-capstone.github.io/capstone-project-dungeon-crew/).

-Endless dungeon is a web based point-and-click dungeon crawler game.
+Endless Dungeon is a web based point-and-click dungeon crawler game.
 The project is developed using HTML, CSS, and JavaScript.
 In Endless Dungeon, the player traverses a dungeon, encountering monsters, loot, shops, and bosses along the way.
 The further you delve into the dungeon, the more difficult the encounters become.

 ## Dependencies